-Use two HAT/pHAT on a Raspberry PiDesigned by 8086 Consultancy, Ships from United Kingdom
+Use two HAT/pHAT on a Raspberry PiDesigned by 8086 Consultancy in United Kingdom

 Allows two HAT or pHAT (or a mix) to be attached to a single Raspberry Pi 40 way connector.
 All pins are connected except ID_SD and ID_SC (HAT EEPROM) which have solder jumpers - this allows HAT wh...Read More…